Gullane Golf Club No. 3 Course Review

 You cross the road for the last three; two solid par 4s and a new closing short hole that has been created in order to allow space for the excellent short-game area by the clubhouse.

 Gullane 1 is quite rightly a fixture in the Golf Monthly Top 100 Courses of the UK&I, and Gullane 2 is an ever-present in the Next 100 Courses.
 While Gullane 3 would struggle to make these particular lists due to its length and the competition from its siblings, it would almost certainly be in the Fun 100.
-There is no doubt it is one of the most enjoyable and appealing courses on Scotland’s Golf Coast.
+There is no doubt it is one of the most enjoyable and appealing courses on Scotland’s Golf Coastas well as one of the best golf courses in East Lothian.
 And with a more modest green fee than its neighbours, it offers excellent value at the same time as being a complete delight to play.